Ms. Rosol is very excited to begin her second year at WMAA as a Spanish, World Cultures, and Sociology teacher!

 Ms. Rosol’s passion for Spanish began in her childhood when her Puerto Rican grandmother would tell her stories and sing songs from her homeland.
 As a result of her Hispanic heritage, Ms. Rosol has always felt a deep connection to the Spanish language.
 She has had the opportunity to travel to Puerto Rico and Mexico multiple times, and she dreams of traveling to Spain and Peru.

-Ms. Rosol is also a huge history buff, so much so that she worked at Old Mackinac Point Lighthouse as a historic interpreter this past summer.
+Ms. Rosol is also a huge history buff, so much so that she worked at Old Mackinac Point Lighthouse as a historic interpreter last summer.
 She loved wearing Edwardian-era clothing, meeting people from all over the world, and teaching them about the importance of the lighthouse.

-In her free time, Ms. Rosol enjoys acting, singing, dancing, playing the piano, reading, writing, traveling, researching her personal genealogy, and spending time with family.
+In her free time, Ms. Rosol enjoys acting, singing, dancing, playing the piano and violin, reading, writing, traveling, researching her personal genealogy, and spending time with family.